p00dle/logger/README.md

 log.info('some information');
 log.warn('warning');
 log.error(new Error('error message'));
-// by default these logs will be output using consoleLogConsumerFactory return value
+// by default these logs will be output to console using consoleLogConsumerFactory default parameters
 ```

 #### consoleLogConsumerFactory